Scallops, Prawns, Snow Peas, and Tobbiko

 - 1 finely chopped garlic clove;

-- 1/4 handful of dried shrimps or prawns (you get these in a packet in supermarket);
+- 1/4 handful of dried shrimp or prawns (you get these in a packet in the supermarket);

 - 2 tablespoons of XO sauce;